-(1989) and Grevesse & Sauval (1998).
-In particular, the Fe abundance in solar units turns out to be larger by a factor ~ 1.6 .
-Galactic absorption is described by the model tbabs (Wilms et al. 2000), where the best-choice for the value of Galactic HI column density is initially set to the value corresponding to the cluster position in the HI survey of Kalberla et al. (2005).
-However, we notice in several cases that a different value of NH{Gal} is needed to obtain an acceptable fit, therefore we leave the NH{Gal} parameter free to vary (see the Discussion section for further details).
+The spectral fits are performed with Xspec 12.10.1 (Arnaud 1996) using C-statistics (Cash 1979).
+All the abundance values in this paper are relative to the solar values of Asplund et al. (2009).
+We note that these photospheric results are significantly smaller, for the most abundant elements like C, N, O, Ne, and Fe, than those recommended in the widely used compilations of Anders & Grevesse (1989) and Grevesse & Sauval (1998).
+In particular, the Fe abundance in solar units turns out to be larger by a factor 1.6.
+Galactic absorption is described by the model tbabs (Wilms, Allen & McCray 2000), where the best choice for the value of Galactic H I column density is initially set to the value corresponding to the cluster position in the H I survey of Kalberla et al. (2005).
+However, we notice in several cases that a different value of NHGal is needed to obtain an acceptable fit, therefore we leave the NHGal parameter free to vary (see the Discussion section for further details).
 For clusters with multiple observations, the spectra corresponding to the same ring are fitted with linked parameters.

-Particular care must be taken in modeling the thermal structure of the ICM, since we necessarily have more than one temperature component in each spectrum.
+Particular care must be taken in modelling the thermal structure of the ICM, since we necessarily have more than one temperature component in each spectrum.
 This may be simply due to projection effects of background and foreground ICM belonging to outer shells in presence of strong temperature and abundance gradients across the line of sight, particularly in the innermost regions.
 We also know that the complex ICM structure in strong cool-cores with cavities can create strong departure from spherical symmetry.
-This complexity is clearly emerging thanks to the high signal spectra in our sample, and, therefore, it is not possible to assume a dominant single-temperature component in each bin, particularly because this choice may bias the metallicity low, as noticed in several studies (Buote 2000; Buote et al. 2003; Gastaldello et al. 2010).
+This complexity is clearly emerging thanks to the high-signal spectra in our sample, and, therefore, it is not possible to assume a dominant single-temperature component in each bin, particularly because this choice may bias the metallicity low, as noticed in several studies (Buote 2000; Buote et al. 2003; Gastaldello et al. 2010).
 Therefore, in this work we adopt the simplest approach which provides statistically acceptable fits, which consists in using two temperatures in each spectrum.
-Previous works investigating the abundance drop in cool core clusters already showed that a two-temperature model is relatively unaffected by projection effects and return reliable values of metal abundance (Panagoulia et al. 2013).
+Previous works investigating the abundance drop in cool-core clusters already showed that a two-temperature model is relatively unaffected by projection effects and return reliable values of metal abundance (Panagoulia et al. 2013).
 We also verify a posteriori the goodness of the fit to make sure that our strategy provides an acceptable modelization of the observed spectrum.
 Finally, we assume that the abundance of each element we consider is the same in both temperature components, a choice that is necessary to obtain robust results and will be further detailed in the Discussion section.